-A recent study1 in HSUHK Business Review reported an analysis on the impacts of an intensification of trade war on the economy of the U.S. The study was based on Computable General Equilibrium (CGE) model, a well known economic analytical tool for analyzing impacts changes of government policies, consumers' preference and any socioeconomic shocks on the economy.
+A recent study1 in HSUHK Business Review reported an analysis on the impacts of an intensification of trade war on the economy of the U.S. The study was based on Computable General Equilibrium (CGE) model, a well known economic analytical tool for analyzing the impacts changes of policies. in government consumers' preference and any socioeconomic shocks on the economy.

-The study simulates the potential impact based on a reduction of the total exporting volume from China to the U.S. with two specific scenarios: (a) U.S. reduces the imports of light manufacturing goods manufacturing and heavy goods by 10% and (b) US reduces the imports by 25%.
-The corresponding simulation results are shown below:
+The study simulates the

+potential impact based on a

+reduction of the total exporting

+volume from China to the U.S.

+with two specific scenarios:

+(a) U.S. reduces the imports

+of light manufacturing goods

+and heavy manufacturing

+goods by 10% and (b) US

+reduces the imports by 25%.

+The corresponding simulation

+results are shown below: